Network Codes for Real-Time Applications: Maximum Cliques in Random IDNC Graphs

 \section{Maximum Cliques in Random IDNC Graphs}

 In this section, we investigate Random Real-Time IDNC.
-In particular, we assume that each user, $u_i$, $i \in [1,n]$, fails to receive a packet, $p_j$, $j \in [1,m]$, with the same probability $p \in (0,1)$ independently.
+In particular, we assume that each user, $u_i$, $i \in [1,n]$, fails to receive a packet, $p_j$, $j \in [1,m]$, with the same probability, $p \in (0,1)$, independently.
 For ease of analysis, we assume that $m$ is linear in $n$: $m= d\,n$, for some constant $d > 0$.
 (Our results also hold when $m$ is polynomial in $n$.)

-A random IDNC graph, denoted as $G^\matr{A}(p)$, is the graph corresponding to a side information matrix $\matr{A}$ whose each entry equals 1 with probability $p$ and 0 with probability $q = 1-p$ independently.
-Next, we analyze the size of the maximum clique, \ie, the clique number, of random IDNC graphs.
+A random IDNC graph, denoted as $G^\matr{A}(p)$, is the graph corresponding to a side information matrix $\matr{A}$, whose each entry equals 1 with probability $p$ and 0 with probability $q = 1-p$ independently.
+Next, we will provide the analysis of the size of the maximum clique, \ie, the clique number, of random IDNC graphs.

 The main results of this section are the followings: \begin{enumerate}[(i)] \item For any $p \in (0,1)$, the clique number for almost every graph in $G^\matr{A}(p)$ is linear in $n$.
 In particular, it equals $j^* p q^{j^* -1} n$, where $j^* = \text{argmax } j p q^{j-1}$, $j^* \in \mathbb{N}$.
 With high probability, the optimal recovery packet involves combining $j^*$ packets.